 CENTER FOR SUSTAINABLE CITIES

-Today, the Center engages in multidisciplinary research that critically examines sustainability challenges to identify solutions that are feasible, effective, and equitable.
 In order to ensure that the Center’s research extends beyond the world of academia, the Center conducts educational and public outreach programs designed to engage policy makers, elected officials, corporate executives and the general public in informed discussions that further advance the development of sustainable cities.